A Mechanistic Model of the Organization of Cell Shapes in Epithelial Tissues: Numerical results

-{ Both Monte Carlo and vertex model simulations show the common features of (i) formation of ordered domains, (ii) formation of domains of large polarization, and (iii) overlap of these two types of domains.
-In order to quantify these observations we calculate spatial correlations of (a) the polarization magnitudes and the (b) order parameter $\Omega$ for the two models (fig \ref{fig:correlation}).
+In order to quantify these observations we calculate spatial correlations of (a) the polarization magnitudes ($C_P$) and (b) the order parameter ($C_{\Omega}$) for the two models (fig \ref{fig:correlation}).
 In the initial states, the correlation of both $P$ and $\Omega$ die out very fast, indicating that there is no correlation in these variables to start with.
-In the final state since we observe formation of anisotropic domains with a long and a short axis , we calculate correlations in two independent directions - (i) parallel to the largest domain and (ii) perpedicular to it.
+Since we observe formation of anisotropic domains with a long and a short axis in the final states, we calculate correlations in two independent directions - (i) parallel to the largest domain and (ii) perpedicular to it.
 Because of the externally imposed shear, the ``parallel'' direction is always at $45^{\circ}$ to the $x$ axis in case of the vertex model simulation.
-In the case of Monte Carlo simulations, for each final state, we align the largest domain along the $x$ axis, for convenience.
-In the final state, both $C_P$ and $C_\Omega$ decay simultaneously indicating a strong correlation between the two quantities.
+In the case of Monte Carlo simulations, for each final state, we align the largest domain along the $x$ axis, for convenience, and determine the average correlations over all final states.
+In the final states of both the Monte Carlo simulations and the steady states of the vertex model simulations, $C_P$ and $C_\Omega$ decay simultaneously indicating a strong correlation between the two quantities.
 For the Monte Carlo runs we see a significant increase in correlation lengths of both quantities to almost $1/5$-th of the system size in perpendicular direction and system size in parallel direction.
-For the vertex model simulations too, the correlations decay at the same rate for both $P$ and $\Omega$ as a function of distance.
-The correlations in this case too are stronger in the parallel direction than those in the perpendicular direction.
-But the correlation lengths are systematically smaller in the vertx model.}\\
+This sharp contrast between longitudinal and transverse correlations is also evident in Fig. (3c) depicting nematic order in \cite{armengol-collado_epithelia_2022}.
+There it was remarked that these ``chain-like'' correlations are reminiscent of force-chains in granular media.
+We want to emphasize that the origin of this type of correlation in the polarization that we observed is the same as that observed in stresses in granular media (\cite{Jishnu_PRL}).
+In Fig. \ref{fig:correlation}(A,B) the heatmap of $\Omega$ is analogous to a heatmap of grain-level stresses shown in Fig.3 of \cite{Jishnu_PRL}, since $\Omega$ is a measure of $P_{xx}$.
+The origin of the longer-ranged correlations of the dipole tensor $P_{\alpha \beta}$ in our model tissues and stress components in jammed granular solids is the imposition of the local constraint of force balance on each cell~\cite{bischofs_elastic_2004} and grain~\cite{Jishnu_PRL,Jishnu_PRE}.
+As discussed at length in the context of granular solids, this constraint leads to a Gauss's law type constraint in the continuum elasticity theory\cite{Jishnu_PRL,Jishnu_PRE}, leading to a pinch-point singularity in stress-stress correlations that implies much longer-ranged correlations in the longitudinal direction.
+The Greens function in eqn. \ref{eq:interaction} encapsulates the force-balance constraint, and is directly responsible for the observed difference between longitudinal and transverse correlations.
+The visual appearance of ``force-chain'' like structures is a reflection of these correlations.